-On today’s date in 1820, former prime minister John Abbott was born in St. Andrews East, Lower Canada (present-day Saint-André-d’Argenteuil, Qué.).
+On today’s date in 1820, former prime minister Sir John Abbott was born in St. Andrews East, Lower Canada (present-day Saint-André-d’Argenteuil, Qué.).

 The country’s first Canadian-born prime minister, Abbott was “a leading authority on commercial law, a strong advocate of English Quebec’s business elite and an influential figure in many corporate and social organizations,” according to The Canadian Encyclopedia.

 In 1843, at the age of 23, Abbott moved 75 kilometres east to Montréal, where he attended McGill University.
 After graduating, he was called to the bar in 1847 before returning to the Montréal-based school in 1853 to teach law as a lecturer.
 He also served as dean of the school’s law faculty from 1855-80, at which time he was named emeritus professor.